 For example, if the deadline is associated with some public event where the client is supposed to show a demo of the minimum viable product, you can focus on the product’s UI and hardcoded data.

-6. Working in different time zones
+6. Working in Separate Time Zones

 Operational problems may have adverse effects on project outcomes.
 Project management must plan for efficient execution of the project, and find a balance between the needs of the development team and the expectations of the customers.

-7. Compromising on design
+7. Compromising on Design

-8. Lack of developers
+8. Lack of Developers

 In some cases, developers have to work on several projects in parallel if there's a lack of resources.
 If a support period of a previous project is also ongoing, developers may be distracted due to bug-fixing activities.

-9. Unstable workload
+9. Unstable Workload